samlawski/codecookies/flask-tutorial/v1/15-server-and-deployment.md

 title: Server and Deployment
 videoId:
 slug: "server-and-deployment"
-lastUpdate: Feb 22nd, 2023
+lastUpdate: Mar 1st, 2023
 ---

 You now have learned about all the fundamental concepts of building a web application with Flask.
-You can create routes, views, models, connect a database, perform CRUD operations, and paginate your content.
+You can create routes, views, and models, connect a database, perform CRUD operations, and paginate your content.
 In future exercises, we'll learn to put all of that together and refine some more aspects of it.
 But in this exercise, we're going to learn about the final step of building a basic application: uploading it to the internet.

 ## Choosing a Host